How Much It Costs To Give Birth In Japan

 • Katsushika Ward – A 5,500 yen IC card, a catalog where you can choose 10,000 yen worth of baby products if you participate in an interview

-Epidurals are also not covered by Japan’s health insurance system.
-I can’t speak for whether it’s worth it (although if giving birth feels anything like it did to be induced, I would get it), but if you want to try to save some yen and forgo an epidural, try reading Ina May’s Guide to Childbirth.
+I can’t speak for whether it’s worth paying for if you’re outside of Tokyo since I had a C-section (although if giving birth feels anything like it did to be induced, I would get it), but if you want to try to save some yen and forgo an epidural, try reading Ina May’s Guide to Childbirth.
 I was hyped to have a med-free birth after reading this book.
 It’s incredibly empowering.
-You can also check out the stories of other women who have given birth in Japan to see their experiences with/without pain relief.

 Prenatal Appointment Costs in Japan

-Your prenatal appointments will be heavily discounted thanks to a wonderful coupon book you get from your city or ward office when you register your pregnancy.
-My prenatal checkups with the coupon were as little as 270 yen but varied depending on the type of test done, etc. There are also only a certain amount of coupons for ultrasounds, blood tests, nonstress tests and so forth, so my additional ultrasounds cost 3000 yen while nonstress tests were 2000 yen.
-I also had to pay extra for a 4D ultrasound and anatomy scan.
+Your prenatal appointments will be heavily discounted thanks to a wonderful coupon book you will get from your city or ward office when you register your pregnancy.
+My prenatal checkups with the coupon were as little as 270 yen but this varied depending on the type of test done, etc.

 Delivery Costs in Japan

-For those who may not know, I had a C-section at a major hospital and was hospitalized for 10 days (3 nights in a shared room and 6 nights in a private room).
+As mentioned earlier, I had a C-section at a major hospital and was hospitalized for 10 days (3 nights in a shared room and 6 nights in a private room).

 Below are my hospitalization fees before the childbirth allowance was applied: